-Search the intranet for 'Bullying, Harassment and Sexual Misconduct' to read the policy in full.
+Click here for the Bullying, Harassment and Sexual Misconduct Policy, or search the intranet for 'Bullying, Harassment and Sexual Misconduct Policy'.

 See section L for more about how we define and deal with unacceptable behaviours, and section M for more about our disciplinary procedures.
+These two sections of the Regulations are also included in full in the Bullying, Harassment and Sexual Misconduct Policy.